Refraction of Light in Water Experiment (Video)

-Have you noticed that things look a little funny when you see them through a glass of water?
+Have you ever noticed that things look strange when you view them through a glass of water?

 Refraction is the bending of light as it passes from one transparent medium into another1